 A diet that is rich in vitamins, minerals, and fresh fruit and vegetables can help to prevent gum disease.
 Gum disease can lead to tooth loss and cause bad breath.
 The diagram below shows you what you should eat as part of a healthy and balanced diet.

 Tooth decay damages your teeth and leads to fillings or even extractions.
 Decay happens when sugar reacts with the bacteria in plaque.
 This forms the acids that attack the teeth and destroy the enamel.
 After this happens many times, the tooth enamel may break down forming a hole or ‘cavity' into the dentine.
 The tooth can then decay more quickly.

-Acidic food and drinks can cause decay.
-Listed below are the 'pH values' of some food and drinks.
+The pH values of some food and drinks are listed below.
 The lower the pH number; the more acidic the product.
-Anything with a pH value lower than 5.5 may cause tooth decay.
-'Alkalies' have a high pH number and neutralise the acid effects of sugars.
-PH 7 is the middle figure between acid and alkali. - mineral water (still) pH 7.6- milk pH 6.9- cheddar cheese pH 5.9- lager pH 4.4- orange juice pH 3.8- grapefruit pH 3.3- pickles pH 3.2- cola pH 2.5- red wine pH 2.5- vinegar pH 2.0
+Anything with a pH value lower than 5.5 may cause tooth erosion.
+‘Alkalines' have a high pH number and cancel out the acid effects.
+A pH value of 7 is the middle figure between acid and alkali.

 Chewing gum makes your mouth produce more saliva, which helps to cancel out the acid in your mouth after eating or drinking.
 It has been proven that using sugar-free chewing gum after meals can prevent tooth decay.
 However, it is important to use only sugar-free gum, as ordinary chewing gum contains sugar and therefore may damage your teeth.